What is Image Search and Why is it Important for SEO?

 1. Use Relevant and Descriptive Filenames

-2. Create Informative Alt Texts
+2. Create Informative Alt Text

 3. Optimize Image Size and File Format